-ASRS Health insurance premium

-Pension benefit Long-term disability

-Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources

-Changes in proportion and differences between County contributions and proportionate share of contributions County contributions subsequent to the measurement date Source: County records

-Total \$ \$ \$ \$ \$ \$
+ASRS Pens sion Health insurar Long-term disability Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience Changes of assumptions or other inputs Net difference between projected and actual earnings on plan investments Changes in proportion and differences between County contributions and proportionate share of contributions County contributions subsequent to the \$ \$ \$ \$ \$ \$ measurement date Source: County records Total \$ \$ \$ \$ \$ \$

-10101

-The amounts reported as deferred outflows of resources related to ASRS pensions and OPEB resulting from County contributions subsequent to the measurement date will be recognized as an increase of the net asset or a reduction of the net liability in the year ending June 30, 2024.
+The amounts reported as deferred outflows of resources related to ASRS pensions and OPEB resulting from County contributions subsequent to the measurement date will be recognized as an increase of the net asset or a reduction of the net liability in the year ending June 30, 2026.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions and OPEB will be recognized as expenses as follows: Source: ASRS schedule of net deferred outflows and inflows of resources by employer to be recognized in pension/OPEB expense, 5 years and in aggregate thereafter, which is by measurement date.
 The schedule below should be by the County's reporting fiscal year.
-For example, in the schedule below, report the June 30, 2023 (measurement date), ASRS schedule amount for the County's June 30, 2024 (reporting date).
+For example, in the schedule below, report the June 30, 2025 (measurement date), ASRS schedule amount for the County's June 30, 2026 (reporting date).

 Year ending June 30 Pension Health insurance premium benefit Long-term disability

-2024 • •

-2025

 2026

 2027

 2028

+2029

+2030

 Thereafter